 Although this widget currently only supports branch versioned services hosted in ArcGIS Enterprise, you can add a service as a data source by providing the service REST endpoint (URL) directly in the builder.
 You can also add an item to your ArcGIS organization that references the service and use the item from your organization when adding data to your app.

 The widget comes with two arrangement options – Basic and Advanced.
 Use the former to simply switch versions as shown below.
+For more information, see the Manage Your Branch Versions with ArcGIS Experience Builder blog.

 Keep in mind, all four new widgets can work with or without maps.